Anthropologist, social media guru, Icelandic nature and food enthusiast.

 In 1650, Sir Thomas Brown also wrote about Icelandic Sheepdogs being shipped to England, specifically to shepherds.
 Farmers were eager to get their hands on the dogs, thanks to their excellent herding skills.
 He writes that the dogs resembled foxes.
 The dog also appeared in the writings of Count de Buffon, a French naturalist.

-In the late 19th century, disease killed off over 75% of the Sheepdogs in Iceland.
+In the late 19th century, the disease killed off over 75% of the Sheepdogs in Iceland.
 Due to such big losses, in 1901, the importation of dogs was banned in order to give the sheepdog time to recover.
 At this point, the purebred Icelandic Sheepdog was near extinction.

-Icelandic Sheepdog Askur.
+Icelandic Sheepdog Askur

 Thankfully, the breed has recovered in abundance!
 They are now recognized and protected by the Icelandic Dog Breeder Association (Hundaræktunarfélag Íslands or HRFÍ), and are a member of the famous American Kennel Club (AKC).